mit-quest/cancer-dependency-map/README.md

 6. **Build images**

-  In the repository directory, run
+  To build and save the Docker images for all experiments you will need to run the following command in the repository directory.

   * `make build`

-    This command creates a VM that builds the Docker images for each experiment.
+    Create a VM that builds the Docker images for each experiment and pushes them to the GCP registry.

 7. **Run containers**